imanousar/Automatic-Subtitles-Synchronization/De-Synchronization of Subs/README.md

 python srt_creator.py file.srt

 <br>
-Output 4 sub.srt files.
-The first one has 3 sec shifthing.
-The other 3 have a random shifting to left, different for each subtile in each .srt file
+Outputs 4 sub.srt files.
+The first one has -3 sec delay in total.
+The other 3 have random delays at random timestamps, different for each subtile in each .srt file